microsoft/live-share/docs/use/vscode.md

     Simply open (or re-open) the invitation link in a browser.

-    > **Note**: If you have not yet installed the Live Share extension, you'll be presented with links to the extension marketplace.
-Install the extension and restart your tool and retry.
+    > [!Note] If you haven't installed the Live Share extension, you'll get links to the Marketplace.
+Install the extension, restart your chosen tool, and retry.

-    You should be notified that the browser wants to launch a Live Share enabled tool.
-If you let it launch your selected tool, you'll be connected to the collaboration session once it starts.
+    You should be notified that the browser wants to launch a tool that's enabled for Live Share.
+If you let it launch the tool, you'll be connected to the collaboration session when it starts.

     ![Join page](../media/join-page.png)

-    If the host is offline, you'll be notified at this point instead.
+    If the host is offline, you'll be notified.
 You can then contact the host and ask them to share again.

     > [!NOTE]
-    > Be sure you've **started the tool at least once** after installing the Visual Studio Live Share extension and allowed the installation to finish before opening/re-opening the invite page.
+    > Be sure you've started the tool at least once after installing the Visual Studio Live Share extension and allowed the installation to finish before opening/re-opening the invitation page.
 Still having trouble?
-See [join manually](#join-manually).
+See [Join manually](#join-manually).

 3. **Collaborate**

     That's it!
-In a few moments you'll be connected and you can start collaborating.
+In a moment you'll be connected and you can start collaborating.

-    You will see the "Live Share" button transition to convey a "Session State".
-See [session state](#session-states-and-limitations) information below for what this looks like.
+    You'll see the **Live Share** button change to convey a *session state*.
+See the information about [session state](#session-states-and-limitations) later in this article.

-    You'll then be automatically taken to the file the host is currently editing once the join is complete.
+    When the join is complete, you'll be automatically taken to the file the host is currently editing.

 ### Join manually

-You can also manually join without using a web browser which can be useful in situations where the tool you want to use is already running, you want to use a different tool than you usually do, or if you are having trouble with getting invite links to work for some reason.
+You can also join manually without using a web browser.
+This  option can be useful when the tool you want to use is already running, you want to use a tool you don't usually use, or you're having trouble getting invitation links to work.
 The process is easy:

 1. **Sign in**

-    After installing the Live Share extension, reloading, and waiting for dependencies to finish installing, you'll want to sign in to let other collaborators know who you are.
+    After you install the Live Share extension, reload, and wait for dependencies install, sign in to let other collaborators know who you are.
 See [sign in](#sign-in-to-live-share) for more details.

 2. **Use the join command**